TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.56.md

 ---

-Ye hypocrites, ye know how to interpret the face of the earth and the heaven; but how is it that ye know not how to interpret this time?
+You hypocrites!
+You know how to interpret the appearance of the earth and the sky, but how is it that you don't interpret this time?